Donation

 What Is Immune Therapy?

-Immune therapies, or immunotherapies, are types of treatments that aid your immune system to fight cancer.
-In the case of myeloma, it uses the body’s immune system to help fight infections and attack cancer cells.
+Immune therapies, or immunotherapies, are types of treatments that help your immune system fight cancer.
+They use the body’s immune system to help fight infections and attack cancer cells.
+This treatment can also involve laboratory-created substances that behave just like your immune system to support your body's attempts to find and attack the cancer cells.

-How Does Immune Therapy Fight Cancer?
+How Does Immunotherapy Fight Myeloma?

 When the immune system is functioning normally, it will find and destroy abnormal cells.
 As a result, the immune system may prevent or slow the growth of many cancers.